oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Some examples: eliminate hardcoding and code duplication; enhance test abstraction and expressiveness; make source code declarative
     - Declarative separates _interface_ (what) from _implementation_ (how).
 Clear, readable code.
 Clean, scalable designs.
     - Sometimes, can defer a cleanup if know the next test will 'drive' it out.
 But must guarantee that next step; make note in test list.
+    - Very satisfying to simplify (or eliminate completely) code, but only when we have confidence it won't break things.
+Our tests provide that confidence.
 - Avoid prematurely optimizing during refactor (or green) stage.
     - Focus on correct behaviour, good design, consistent interfaces, expressive code.
     - Later, _maybe_, we optimize.
 But not without first _measuring_.